StackVista/stackstate-docs/configure/telemetry/send_events.md

 ## JSON property: "events"

-Events can be sent to the StackState Receiver API using the `"events"` property of the [common JSON object](send_metrics.md#common-json-object).
+You can send events to the StackState Receiver API using the `"events"` property of the [common JSON object](send_metrics.md#common-json-object).

 All events in StackState relate to a topology element or elements.
 Any properties of an event can define a log stream in StackState.